crsvitor/crsvitor/README.md

 Software engineer that doesn't update his github or linkedin very often...
 Since 2021 I work in a bank, and all software and product development is kinda private, so might answer why I don't have a green github.

-Going back to me...
+Continuing...
 I'm brazilian, very talkative in english and portuguese. <br>
 I formally study Science and Technology, in UFABC - a great university in Brazil. <br>
 And informally I focus in upskilling business soft and hard skills.